Public Transport to College

 Dumfries Town Services

-Please note, bus timetables are subject to change, we advise you to check with the provider before you travel.
+Bus times can change, so check with the provider before you travel.

 - Locharbriggs Houstons D1-1a